 Come into one of our three showrooms to see burning fireplace displays, outdoor kitchens, and furniture displays.
 Our staff will be happy to discuss design ideas with you to match your decor.
 We will also come to your home and help you layout your perfect Outdoor Kitchen or Gas Fireplace.

-Let’s face it, gas fireplace maintenance in Highlands Ranc, Lakewood and the Denver Metro area is a big deal.
+Let’s face it, gas fireplace maintenance in Highlands Ranch, Arvada and the Denver Metro area is a big deal.
 Lehrer Fireplace offers a quality selection of gas fireplaces for your home.
 Here we provide several tips to keep them running perfectly throughout the year.

 FIREPLACE & FIRE PIT INSTALL DENVER

-We install Gas and wood burning appliances, we sell!
+We install the gas and wood burning appliances we sell!

 Get Fireplaces, Stoves & Many Other Home & Patio Products Installed